AnujPanthri/Machine-Learning/Ex1 Linear regression/Readme.md

 # Linear Regression with Multiple Variables

-Feature scaling is necessary otherwise it the model wasn't fitting to the data.
+Feature scaling is necessary otherwise the model wasn't fitting to the data.